NxPKG/khulnasoft-docs/content/support/Troubleshooting/Performance/HTTP2 and Enhanced HTTP2 Prioritization options may affect content loading on iOSSafari devices.md

 ## What does HTTP/2 Prioritization do?

-With HTTP/2, by default, Cloudflare follows the order requested by the browser.
+With HTTP/2, by default, Khulnasoft follows the order requested by the browser.
 This ordering varies from browser to browser and causes a significant difference in performance.

 With Enhanced HTTP/2 Prioritization enabled, resources are delivered in the optimal order for the fastest experience across all browsers.
 This option optimizes the order of resource delivery, independent of the browser.